jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 If you're a Rightist, ask how many corporate boardrooms want their employees to be financially independent and capable of taking months off work when needed?
 Practically none is the answer.
 Then how is more corporate employment the best way to make regular people's lives more secure?

 The truth is, at this moment, people need solar panels, stores of food in their cellars, and a robust local supply system.
-Even better would be online education, seamless communication with medical professionals, easy tests for the virus, insurance and banking apps that customers control, and the ability to still make a living during a disaster.
+Even better would be wide-spread recognition and adoption of online education, having seamless communication with medical professionals, and the ability to still make a living during a disaster.

 Regular people can have all of this with modern technology.
 That's the hidden truth of today's society.
-No technical development is needed.
-No great research is waiting to be unlocked.
+We aren't waiting for any technical development because no significant research is waiting to be unlocked.
 Billions of dollars worth of free and open-source software are waiting to give the middle-class society's levers of power once again.

 Two-way radio's for everyone!

-Once, the middle class disregards Left/Politics, and uses modern technology to custom make our own tools, Main will transform almost overnight.
-That's how much-untapped potential we all have.
+But only once, the middle class disregards Left/Right politics and uses modern technology to custom make our own tools.

 For example, watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.